gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 that is invisible to local probes.**

-Traditional condensed matter physics focused on local order parameters — quantities you can measure at a point.
+Traditional condensed matter physics focused on local order parameters: quantities you can measure at a point.

-Topological phases are characterized by global, non-local properties of the wavefunction — properties that cannot be detected by any local measurement.
+Topological phases are characterized by global, non-local properties of the wavefunction, properties that cannot be detected by any local measurement.

 This is new.
-It requires new tools —
+It requires new tools:
 mathematical tools from topology, physical tools that access global quantum correlations.